sopra-fs24-group-25/SketchyPhone-Client/reports.md

 - refactoring, visual changes, and cleanup

 Noah Isaak

 - Created AudioPlayer class used for various dev tasks #17 #58 #3
-- Minor refactorings
+- Minor refactoring

 Xindi Liu

 - Implemented History feature #6
 - Implemented logic to handle persistent user #11

 ## 06.05 - 12.05

 Victor Cruz da Silva

 - Added get mappings and functionality to get top three text prompts and drawings. #133, #134, #135
-- Fixed minor bug in getTextPrompt funcitonality.
+- Fixed minor bug in getTextPrompt functionality.
 - Added tests to cover new functionality.

 Noah Isaak

 - Created leaderboard component, logic to show #9 and added fetching from server #54
 - Finish audio effect when timer is close to running out #3
 - Small addition to upvoting #8
 - Fix for repeated text-to-speech when upvoting #17
-- Mionr UI changes
+- Minor UI changes

+Noé Matumona

+- added profile functionality to menu #36, #37, #41
+- implemented reset of settings when not saving #33
+- fixed admin assignment when admin leaves game #29, #31, #32
+- added auto selection of nickname and avatar in GameJoin
+- fix for updateUser (was always creating new users)
+- started with enabling persistent users
+- reverted BackButton behavior
+- various refactoring and general cleanup
+- visual changes